HumanFS/.github/profile/README.md

 ![human-file-system-banner-logo](https://user-images.githubusercontent.com/2808553/180306571-ac9cc741-6f34-4059-a814-6f8a72ed8322.png)

-# 🚀 The Human File System Collective Superteam DAO 🚀
+# 🚀 The Human File System 🚀

-HumanFS DAO is a collective of separate HackFS teams cooperating to accelerating clinical discovery and reduce suffering.

-Together, we are creating a set of interoperable software libraries that can be used independently to create user-accesss controlled digital twins on the blockchain.
+The Human File System (HumanFS) is a set of interoperable software libraries that can be used independently to create user-accesss controlled digital twins on the blockchain.
 The libaries can be used independently, but will all be included in the HumanFS SDK.

 ## :sunglasses: [Human File System Software Development Kit](https://github.com/HumanFS/human-file-system-sdk) :sunglasses: